adopt-liveview/adopt-liveview/priv/pages/2024/04-09-documenting-components-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

-Using a HEEx feature mentioned in a previous class, we converted our `class` attribute to receive a list.
+Using a HEEx feature mentioned in a previous lesson we converted our `class` attribute to receive a list.
 As the default value of assign `class` is `nil` it will be ignored.
-We intentionally placed `@class` as the final element because if there are classes that change the same CSS properties as those of the component, the new class will take precedence.
+We intentionally placed `@class` as the final element because if there are classes that change the same CSS properties as those of the component the new class could take precedence.

 ## Multiple optional properties

 As you can see our button currently just works as `type="button"`.
 If we want to be able to change the type to `"submit"` or `"reset"` we would have to create a new `attr`.
 This manual process of creating an `attr` gets repetitive very quickly.
-If you just want to pass on the other attributes coming from using the component, HEEx has a solution.
+If you just want to pass on the other attributes coming from using the component HEEx has a solution.
 Create and run a file called `global_attrs.exs`:

 ```elixir
 Mix.install([